ricco386/RPi.PIR/README.rst

 - `RPi.Sensor <https://pypi.python.org/pypi/RPi.Sensor>`_ (0.5.3+)

 Usage
 -----

-You have to create a `.sensor.cfg` file and place into `/home/pi/.sensor.cfg` you can find example file in RPi.Sensor repo: https://github.com/ricco386/RPi.Sensor/blob/master/sensor.cfg.example and override values in `[PIR]` section.
+You have to create a `.sensor.cfg` file and place into `/home/pi/.sensor.cfg` you can find example file in RPi.Sensor repo: https://github.com/ricco386/RPi.Sensor/blob/master/raspi_sensor/sensor.cfg.example and create section `[PIR]` where you can override default values.

 `raspi-pir` also support parameters to overwrite config parameters.
 For more info run::

     raspi-pir --help

 Zabbix support
 --------------

 In directory `zabbix_template` there is a Zabbix template that can be imported to Zabbix and monitor systemd process if it is running and how much memorry it consumes.
 It also supports Zabbix trapper `rpi.pir-state` that can receive a sensor state changes.

 License
 -------